Do you feel like you can’t get enough air? Are your ankles swollen? Welcome to your third trimester of pregnancy.

-In the last trimester of pregnancy, your growing baby pushes your uterus against your diaphragm (the muscle under your lungs that contracts and relaxes in the breathing cycle).
-The diaphragm is moved up about 4 cm from its pre-pregnancy position.
+In the last trimester of pregnancy, your growing baby pushes your uterus against your diaphragm.
+The diaphragm is moved up about 4 centimeters from its prepregnancy position.
 Your lungs are also somewhat compressed.
-All this means that you are unable to take in as much air with each breath.
+This all means that you’re unable to take in as much air with each breath.

-Shortness of breath can be uncomfortable.
-There are ways that you can breathe more comfortably:
+Shortness of breath can be uncomfortable, but there are ways that you can breathe more comfortably.

 Make sure that you stand up straight with your shoulders back and your head lifted.
-Visualize a straight line connecting your sternum towards the sky to lift your chest.
+Visualize a straight line connecting your sternum toward the sky to lift your chest.

 “Just relax!”
 While that’s easy for someone who isn’t experiencing shortness of breath to say, it’s also true.
 The more anxious you become about shallow breathing, the shallower your breathing will become.
 It’s also important to rest when you need to rest.

 Listen to what your body is telling you and rest when you need a break.
-Now is not the time to push yourself too hard and it’s important to pay attention to your body’s limits.
+Now’s not the time to push yourself too hard.
+It’s important to pay attention to your body’s limits.

 The feeling of breathlessness gets better as you approach delivery.
-As the baby descends in the pelvis, pressure on the diaphragm and lungs is somewhat relieved.
+As your baby descends in your pelvis, pressure on the diaphragm and lungs is somewhat relieved.

-While it’s good to know nature has a plan for your body, you should look out for warning signs in the unlikely case that your shortness of breath indicates that something is wrong.
+While it’s good to know nature has a plan for your body, you should look out for warning signs in the unlikely case that your shortness of breath indicates that something’s wrong.

-No doubt you already know if you have asthma before you get pregnant, and you may already know that asthma can get worse during pregnancy.
+No doubt you already know if you have asthma before you get pregnant.
+You also may already know that asthma can get worse during pregnancy.
 Discuss with your doctor if asthma could be making your shortness of breath worse during the third trimester.

 If you feel pain while taking deep breaths, experience fast breathing, or sense an increase in your pulse, contact your doctor immediately.
-These could be signs you have passed a blood clot to your lung (also known as a pulmonary embolism).
-Contact your doctor if you have a cough that lasts for more than a few days.
-You should always contact your doctor or call 911 immediately if you feel chest pain.
+These could be signs you have passed a blood clot to your lung.
+This is also known as a pulmonary embolism.

 Edema is a condition in which excess fluid builds up in your body’s tissues.
 You’ll notice it most in your feet, ankles, and sometimes, in your hands.
 The fluid tends to pool in parts of your body most affected by gravity.